composer/composer/doc/faqs/triggers.md

 ## Informations:

-A declared trigger with non existent file will be ignored.
+A declared trigger with non existent file or without registered namespace will be ignored.